gbLw1/go-concurrency/README.md

 go run .\cmd\no-concurrency\main.go
 ```

-and then run the concurrency one which runs requests in parallel with [Go routines](https://golang.org/pkg/runtime/#Goroutine):
+and then run the concurrency one which runs requests in parallel

 ```sh
 go run .\cmd\concurrency\main.go